Video projector: Overview

+If a blue laser is used, a phosphor wheel is used to turn blue light into white light, which is also the case with white LEDs.
+(White LEDs do not use lasers.)
+A wheel is used in order to prolong the lifespan of the phosphor, as it is degraded by the heat generated by the laser diode.
+Remote fiber-optic RGB laser racks can be placed far away from the projector, and several racks can be housed in a single, central room.
+Each projector can use up to two racks, and several monochrome lasers are mounted on each rack, the light of which is mixed and transmitted to the projector booth using optical fibers.
+Projectors using RB lasers use a blue laser with a phosphor wheel in conjunction with a conventional solid-state red laser.

-The cost of a projector is typically driven by its base technology, features, resolution, and light output.
-A projector with a higher light output (measured in lumens, “lm”) is required for a larger screen or for a room with a larger amount of ambient light.
-For example, a light output of approximately 1500 to 2500 ANSI lumens is suitable for small screens viewed in rooms with low ambient light; approximately 2500 to 4000 lm is suitable for medium-sized screens with some ambient light; over 4000 lm is needed for very large screens or for use in rooms with no lighting control such as conference rooms.
-High brightness large-venue models are increasingly common in Boardrooms, Auditoriums and other high profile spaces, and models up to 30,000 lm are used in large staging applications such as concerts, keynote addresses and displays projected on buildings.
+The cost of a projector is typically driven by its base technology, features, resolution and light output.
+A projector with a higher light output (measured in lumens) is required for a larger screen or for a room with more ambient light.
+For example, a light output of approximately 1500 to 2500 ANSI lumens is suitable for small screens viewed in rooms with low ambient light; approximately 2500 to 4000 lm is suitable for medium-sized screens with some ambient light; over 4000 lm is needed for very large screens or use in rooms with no lighting control such as conference rooms.
+High brightness large-venue models are increasingly common in boardrooms, auditoriums and other high-profile spaces, and models up to 75,000 lm are used in large staging applications such as concerts, keynote addresses and displays projected on buildings.
+Video projectors can have a mechanism similar to local backlight dimming to achieve higher contrast ratios by using 6 DLP chips: 3 for display, and 3 for local dimming.

 A few camcorders have a built-in projector suitable to make a small projection; a few more powerful "pico projectors" are pocket-sized, and many projectors are portable.